Timeseries

 Parameters

 fn (Union[Callable[[number], number], Callable[[Union[Timestamp, int], number], number]]) – Either a function which takes a NumPy array and returns a NumPy array of same shape; e.g., lambda x: x ** 2, lambda x: x / x.shape[0] or np.log.
 It can also be a function which takes a timestamp and array, and returns a new array of same shape; e.g., lambda ts, x: x / ts.days_in_month.
-The type of ts is either pd.Timestamp (if the series is indexed with a DatetimeIndex), or an integer otherwise (if the series is indexed with an RangeIndex).
+The type of ts is either pandas.Timestamp (if the series is indexed with a DatetimeIndex), or an integer otherwise (if the series is indexed with an RangeIndex).

 Returns